bonitasoft/bonita-doc/md/guest-user.md

     ```

     Make sure to set the username and password of the guest user account created in the prerequisite section.
-    The property "auth.tenant.guest.apps" contains the list of URL token of the applications that require public access (in this example: "public" and "guest").
-Replace it with you application tokens
+    The property "auth.tenant.guest.apps" contains the list of URL tokens of the applications that require public access (in this example, "public" and "guest").
+Replace it with you applications tokens

 3. Use the [platform setup tool](BonitaBPM_platform_setup) again to save your changes into the database.
    Restart Bonita server.

-4. If your configuartion is correct you should be able to access you public application directly with the URL `http://<host>:<port>/bonita/apps/<app token>` without being logged in first.
+4. If your configuration is correct you should be able to access your public application directly with the URL `http://<host>:<port>/bonita/apps/<app token>` without being logged in first.
    You are done.

 ## Starting a process as guest user

 You may require your living application to provide a link to start a process.
-In this case, all you need to do so that you process instantiation form can be displayed to a guest in the application is adding the guest user account in the actor mapping of the actor initiator of the process.
+In order for the process instantiation form to be displayed to a guest in the application, all you need to do is add the guest user account in the actor mapping of the actor initiator of the process.

 ## Login behaviour

-The default Bonita layout handle the guest user account by providing a log in link instead of the user modale link.
+The default Bonita layout handles the guest user account by providing a "Sign in" link instead of the user modal link in the header.